 Is there onboarding help?
 Ongoing support?
 Access to a knowledge base? - Assess total cost of ownership

-Consider licensing, add-ons, customization, support, and internal resource costs.
+When evaluating pricing structures, consider licensing, add-ons, customization, support, and internal resource costs.

 Tips for a Smooth CRM Implementation